 Needless to say, it’s a good reminder to make sure you are using really solid passwords – numbers, letters, and maybe even some symbols.

-If formatted correctly, a recipe will appears something like this in Google:
+If formatted correctly, a recipe will appear something like this in Google:

 So what do you do if you want to know if a post is formatted correctly, but the post is so new that it doesn’t show up in Google yet?

-Google has an awesome tool called Rich Snippet Preview Tool that allows you to put your blog post’s URL in to see what it will look like when it shows up on Google’s search results page.
+Google has an awesome tool called the Rich Result Tool that allows you to put your blog post’s URL in to see what it will look like when it shows up on Google’s search results page.